-With pretty piazzas, ancient archaeological remains, art-laden churches and the treasure-stuffed Vatican to its name, Rome is a city ripe for picture-taking and a dream backdrop for hobbyist photographers and Instagrammers alike.
+With pretty piazzas, ancient archaeological remains, art-laden churches, and the treasure-stuffed Vatican to its name, Rome is a city ripe for picture-taking and a dream backdrop for hobbyist photographers and Instagrammers alike.
 Even among Rome’s fabulous and fetching collection of sights, one particularly photogenic landmark seems to attract most adoration from snap-happy travelers: the Spanish Steps.
-Yet many who perch and pose on this storied staircase know little of its history.
+Many who perch and pose on this storied staircase know little of its history.
 Not familiar with the story behind this much-loved monument?
 Never fear, we’ve got you covered.

 The Story of the Spanish Steps

 Though their somewhat misleading name may lead you to assume otherwise, the Spanish Steps were not actually financed by the Spanish, but rather by a French diplomat by the name of Étienne Gueffier.
 The ‘Spanish’ part of the name refers instead to the Spanish Embassy to the Holy See, which would have been located on Piazza di Spagna (literally ‘Spanish Square’) at the base of the monument.

 After they were completed in 1725, the steps quickly gained a reputation for being a prime people-watching spot because they attracted a crowd.
 And not just any gathering, but a particularly good-looking crowd.
 Why did such a beautiful bunch congregate here?
 It's simple really.
 A high concentration of artists and later photographers, who were themselves drawn to the attractive monument, served as bait for wannabe models.
 In the mid-20th century, A-listers Audrey Hepburn and Gregory Peck spurred on a stampede of American travelers to the site, after the steps were used as a backdrop in the 1953 hit rom-com, Roman Holiday.